l3nz/cli-matic/README.md

 ## Babashka

-This library is compatible with babashka.
+This library is compatible with (Babashka)[https://github.com/babashka/babashka].
 In addition to this library, you need to include babashka's [fork of clojure.spec.alpha](https://github.com/babashka/spec.alpha) in your `bb.edn`.
 Also see this project's `bb.edn` for how this project's tests are run